Lucretia/cgpiogl/README.md

 multiplication algorithm is an an optimised one from one of the Graphics Gems books.

-I started to rewrite this library with the intention of utilising at least AVX, so I will be using that here.
+I started to rewrite this library in March 2024 with the intention of utilising at least AVX on Intel and NEON on ARM.
+The library is currently written unoptimised so that the compiler can do so.
+I will be using that libary here and completing it.